WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 # Webpack CSS source maps
 ---

 As you can see we pass `sourceMap` option to our CSS related loaders.
-But where are the source maps, no inline or map files are present, when inspecting `.app` class in browser's devtools it references to compiled `index.css`, not `index.global.scss` which is the actual *source*.
+But where are the source maps?
+No inline or map files are present, when inspecting `.app` class in browser's devtools - it references to compiled `index.css`, not `index.global.scss` which is the actual *source*.

 Use webpack [devtool](https://webpack.js.org/configuration/devtool/) configuration.

 webpack *mode* sets it to *eval* in *development mode*, otherwise to none OOB.

-Try
+Add source map logic also to TerserPlugin and [PostCSS pipe](https://github.com/postcss/postcss/blob/master/docs/source-maps.md#postcss-and-source-maps)

 _webpack.front.config.js_